awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cost_Category/3_configure_cost_allocation_tags.md

 ### Congratulations!

 You have completed this section of the lab.
-In this section you activated user defined tags using AWS Cost Allocation Tag service.
+In this section you activated user defined tags using AWS cost allocation tag service.

 Click on **Next Step** to continue to the next section.